apranav19/Directions/README.md

     3: Turn right onto Galvez St (Distance: 555; Duration: 55)
     4: Turn left onto Nelson Rd (Distance: 192; Duration: 42)

-Note: At this time, the distance is representing in meters & the duration is represented in seconds.
+Note: At this time, the distance is represented in meters & the duration is represented in seconds.